mikkelcato/uni-bach/uni-5-sem/qf/qf.typ

   Recall $A ket(a') = a' ket(a')$ and since $A$ is Hermitian we also have $bra(a'')A = a''^* bra(a'')$.
 Combining these gives $(a'-a''^*) braket(a'', a') = 0$.
 Now we let $a''=a'$, in this case we require $a'=a'^*$, so they are real.
 Assuming they are different $a'eq.not a''$, then $a'-a''^*=a'-a'' eq.not 0$ by assumption.
 So we require $braket(a'', a')=0$ meaning they are orthogonal.
 ]

-On physical grounds we expect observables to have real eigenvalues---this theorem guarantees that eigenvalues are real if the operator is Hermitian.
-This is why we care about Hermitian observables.
+Physically we expect observables to have real eigenvalues---this theorem guarantees that eigenvalues are real if the operator is Hermitian.
 Usually we normalize $ket(a')$ so that ${ket(a')}$ form an orthonormal set $braket(a'', a')=delta_(a'' a')$.
-By construction this set is complete, since we asserted at the very beginning that the ket space is spanned by the eigenkets of $A$---then by definition we can use the eigenkets as basekets.
+By construction this set is complete, since we asserted at the very beginning that the ket space is spanned by the eigenkets of $A$.
 Given some arbritrary $ket(alpha)$ we can write
 $
   ket(alpha) = sum_(a') c_(a') ket(a')
 $